 If you complete hours related to the internship after 5:00 pm or on weekends, insert these hours into Titanium.
-Examples might include writing some case notes after 5:00, or doing an evening outreach presentation after 5:00.
-(Do not meet with clients except during the regular business hours of the Counseling Center.)
+Examples might include attending a UCC function that's scheduled after hours, or doing an evening outreach presentation after 5:00.
+(Do not meet with clients except during the regular business hours of the Counseling Center).
 You may also be allowed to count some after-hours research, dissertation, or professional development time, as described below.